 Agricultural industry associations

-A number of these groups represent agriculturalists with similar requirements and pressures, such as strawberry growers, vignerons, beef producers and vegetable growers.
+A number of these groups represent agriculturalists with similar requirements and pressures, such as strawberry growers, vignerons, beef producers and vegetable growers, and GippsDairy for the dairy industry in the east of the region.
 Some commodity groups are part of the VFF while others act independently.
 These groups have a variety of roles, but generally encompass market development, policy and lobbying, improving productivity, environmentally sustainable production and networking.

 The harvesting of timber resources is carried out on public land (State parks) and private land.
 In both situations, there can be significant benefits for and/or impacts on catchment assets depending on the siting and management of forestry coupes and plantations.